dojo/docs/dojo/store/Observable.rst

 .. contents ::
     :depth: 3

-**dojo.store.Observable** is an object store wrapper that adds support for notification of data changes to query result sets.
+**dojo/store/Observable** is an object store wrapper that adds support for notification of data changes to query result sets.
 The query result sets returned from a Observable store will include a observe function that can be used to monitor for changes.
 This store follows the new :ref:`Dojo Object Store API <dojo/store>`.
 The observe function provides indication of the previous and new index values of changed objects to properly update result arrays.

 Introduction